Tonyfu09/2023-24_OSWE_Note/README.md

 Test with different version and different method could gathering some vulnerability

+1. Identify the SSRF vulnerability to determine if there have been any unexpected commands run on the server side.

 ## Server Side Template Injection (SSTI)
 Server Side Template Injection is focus on the template injection that is execute on web server.